 Whether you are currently a member of a book discussion group or are thinking about starting one, let the library help.
 We can provide multiple copies of titles that you can check out.
-Each title has from 5-12 copies.
+We can provide 5-12 copies of each title.

 Contact the Reference Desk at 419.521.3110, and we will have the books ready for you to pick up at Main Library or one of our branches.
 These collections of books circulate for a six week period.

 The Mansfield/Richland County Public Library adult book discussion groups meet once a month.
 Books are chosen by the group, focusing on a variety of genres and styles.
 The list of selected books for the quarter is posted below.
 Copies of the books are collected at the desk where they can be checked out.
 Large print and audiobooks are often available.
 Those who are part of the group believe that reading is enhanced by good follow-up discussion.
 Sign-up may be required at some locations

 For accurate dates and current book titles being read by the group, go to our library calendar.

 March's Discussion Title: The Memory Keeper's Daughter by Kim Edwards